Diana Shineman, PhD

-Diana Shineman, PhD is the Director for Scientific Affairs at the Alzheimer’s Drug Discovery Foundation, where she develops and manages the Foundation's drug discovery and development grant programs and strategic initiatives.
-Combining scientific and business expertise, the ADDF manages its research funding portfolio to balance risk, stage of development, and drug target mechanism of action, ensuring that grants meet key milestones before securing follow-on funding.
-As a measure of success, projects funded by the ADDF have gone on to garner nearly $3 billion in follow-on funding.
-The ADDF also works strategically with foundations, government and industry partners to tackle unmet needs in the field.
-As an example of such an initiative, Dr. Shineman led an interdisciplinary effort to standardize animal model study design to improve research efficiency and translatability.
+Diana Shineman, PhD, develops and manages the Foundation's drug discovery portfolio and strategic initiatives.
+As a measure of success, projects funded by the ADDF have gone on to garner over $2 billion in follow-on funding.
+Dr. Shineman works with other foundations, government and industry partners to tackle unmet needs in the field.
+For example, she led an effort to standardize animal model study design to improve research efficiency and translatability.

-Diana joined the ADDF in 2008.
-She earned a Ph.D. in Cell and Molecular Biology from the University of Pennsylvania working in the Center for Neurodegenerative Disease Research led by Drs.
-Virginia Lee and John Trojanowski.
-She also worked as an Editorial Intern for the Journal of Clinical Investigation and was an active member of the Penn Biotechnology Group.
-Diana received a B.A. in Biology with a Nutrition concentration from Cornell University, where she was named a Howard Hughes Undergraduate Research Scholar.
-In addition to maintaining various professional memberships, Diana has also authored numerous articles and peer-reviewed publications.
+Dr. Shineman earned her doctorate in cell and molecular biology from the University of Pennsylvania, where she worked in in the Center for Neurodegenerative Disease Research.
+She also served as an editorial intern for the Journal of Clinical Investigation and was an active member of the Penn Biotechnology Group.
+Dr. Shineman received a bachelor's degree in biology with a nutrition concentration from Cornell University, where she was named a Howard Hughes Undergraduate Research Scholar.
+She is a member of several professional societies and has authored numerous articles and peer-reviewed publications.